 What we are doing

-Our core business is inextricably linked to nature and well-functioning ecosystems.
-We produce and source over 100 ingredients from more than 65 countries to create our iconic brands, including key ingredients (wheat, barley, cane, beet, grapes, agave) and other flavouring ingredients that give our products their unique taste (coffee, coconut, star anise, juniper, orange, gentian…).
+We produce and source over 100 ingredients from around 60 countries to create our iconic brands, including key ingredients (wheat, barley, cane, beet, grapes, agave) and other flavouring ingredients that give our products their unique taste (coffee, coconut, star anise, juniper, orange, gentian…).

-We are now working with our farmers and partners to develop sustainable and regenerative agricultural practices within our own vineyards and beyond to help with carbon sequestration, biodiversity enhancement and community empowerment.
+We working with our farmers and partners to understand the most pressing challenges and develop sustainable and regenerative agricultural practices within our own vineyards and beyond which help improve soil health, enhance biodiversity, preserve water resources, capture carbon and improve livelihoods.

 Our Commitments